J-CF-Leung/Study_Vault/Physics/IB Physics/Fluid mechanics.md

 - This leads to a _diffusion equation_ w.r.t. the fluid element:
 $$\frac{1}{3}\lambda_cv_T\nabla^2Q=\frac{DQ}{Dt}$$
 	- Factor of $1/3$: 3 degrees of freedom
+	- Can be derived from the [[Kinetic Theory of Gases]]
-- Thus, the _kinematic viscosity_ is defined as:
+- The _kinematic viscosity_ is defined as:
 $$\nu\equiv\frac{\eta}{\rho}=\frac{1}{3}\lambda_cv_T$$

 ## Boundary layers
-- Boundary condition for _surface of solid body_: No slip
+- Boundary condition for _surface of solid body_: No slip, hence $v$ matches the body
 - There must be a _boundary layer_ with a _velocity gradient_
 - This region must have some _vorticity_
 ![[Boundary layer.png]]